Appearance

 - Getting and updating firmware version

-- Remote reboot of meeting room devices
+- Performing a remote reboot of meeting room devices

 Background and pre-requisites

-Why is this in beta
+Why is this in beta?

-- Limited documentation or feature completeness can be expected.
+- Limited documentation or feature completeness can be expected

 Feedback and bug reporting

-- What you like about the APIs
+- What you like about the APIs and/or what you would like to see changed or improved

 - Feature requests for upcoming versions